 All in all, these early discussions of Swiss tax culture by Georg von Schanz pretty well reveal basic principles of tax compliance in Switzerland.
 Taxpayers are fundamentally taken seriously as partners in a (psychological) tax contract.
 The first institution that ensures this contractual relationship is the procedural establishment of fiscal exchange by direct democratic decision-making that subsequently shapes the material existence of fiscal exchange in the Swiss cantons.
 Second, taxpayers are not treated as inferiors in a hierarchical relationship.
 Increases in deterrence in the 19th century were often accompanied by a relaxation of government intrusion in individual privacy.
 Taxpayers were and still are given the benefit of a doubt.
 Third, Swiss cantons (more or less consciously) establish a relationship of trust by sticking to self-assessment procedures.
 While a major source of under-declaration of income became less important by the introduction of the withholding tax on capital income during the Second World War, sufficient possibilities to evade different forms of income still exist.
 However, taxation of labor income at source is not seriously discussed in Switzerland.
-Finally, the reliance on social control as a complement to auditing by tax authorities is typical for a society in which state institutions evolved from self-organized communities over time.
+Finally, the reliance on social control as a complement to auditing by tax authorities is typical for a society in which state institutions evolved from selforganized communities over time.
 The Swiss federation is a bottom up polity such that it appears natural to use the strong social ties existing at the local level.
 However, the usefulness of the publication of tax registers is ambiguous.

-The Level of Tax Evasion in Switzerland
+3 The Level of Tax Evasion in Switzerland

-The measurement of income tax evasion is necessarily difficult because individual incentives to truthfully reveal the share of income evaded are minimal.
-With the exception of eliciting a general attitude to tax morale, like it is asked in the World Value Survey (see again Torgler's 2003 outstanding dissertation), surveys among the population are not useful to assess the level of tax evasion.
-Hence indirect measurement methods have to be developed.
+The measurement of income tax evasion is necessarily difficult because individual incentives to truthfully reveal the share of income evaded is minimal.
 In 1864, the tax office of Geneva estimated that only half of the taxable individual wealth was effectively declared (Meier 1984, p.
 497) without saying anything about the measurement method.
 During the period 1860 to 1869, the canton of Zurich estimated about the same amount of evaded wealth on the basis of public assessments of bequeathed assets (Schneider 1929).
 About a century later in 1962, the federal government estimated the extent of tax evasion again in a widely recognized report on 'tax defraudation' in Switzerland.
-Based on that capital income for which a tax credit from the withholding tax on capital income was not claimed, tax evasion was estimated to amount to 645 million SFR which is about 2 percent of official GDP in 1962 (Higy 1962/63, p.
+Working from the assumption that capital income existed for which a tax credit from the withholding tax on capital income was not claimed, tax evasion was estimated to be 645 million

+SFR, which is about 2 percent of official GDP in 1962 (Higy 1962/63, p.
 510, Pommerehne 1983, p.
 267).
-According to Higy (1962/63), the federal government in this report expected that labor income of between 1.3 and 1.5 billion SFr was evaded.
-The Commission Justitia and Pax (1981) of the Swiss bishops' conference estimated tax evasion from capital income in 1978 to be again

-600 million SFr by using the same method as the federal government in 1962.
+According to Higy (1962/63), the federal government in this report expected that a labor income of between 1.3 and 1.5 billion SFr was evaded.
+The Commission Justitia and Pax (1981) of the Swiss bishops' conference also estimated tax evasion from capital income in 1978 to be 600 million SFr by using the same method as the federal government in 1962.
 In the last general tax amnesty in Switzerland of 1969 however, 1.15 billion SFr could be additionally taxed.
 The additional revenue was about 6 percent of income and wealth tax revenue in that year (Pommerehne and Zweifel 1991, Feld 2003, Torgler, Schaltegger and Schaffner 2003).